JRizzle88/mean-base/README.md

 #Boilerplate
-Welcome to my Starter Boilerplate!
+Welcome to my SinglePageApplication Starter Boilerplate!
 You can see a running and working version [here](https://aqueous-fjord-9757.herokuapp.com/)

 ##Features
+- SPA
 - MEAN stack
-- Bootstrap for frontend
+- Bootstrap on frontend
 - Passport.js Authentication already implemented and working
 - Angular routing with:
   - Main Index view (navigator, footer and user greeting when loggedin)